-This section was designed to help organizations increase their capability to detect and respond to intrusion events.
-This is an achievable goal and begins by teaching the tools and techniques necessary to find evil in your network.
-This course is designed to make you and your organization an integral part of the solution.
+Section 1 is designed to help organizations increase their capability to detect and respond to intrusion events.
 To keep pace, incident responders and threat hunters must be armed with the latest tools, analysis techniques, and enterprise methodologies to identify, track, and contain advanced adversaries with the ultimate goal of rapid remediation of incidents and damage mitigation.
 Further, incident response and threat hunting analysts must be able to scale their efforts across potentially thousands of systems in the enterprise.
 We start the day by examining the six-step incident response methodology as it applies to incident response for advanced threat groups.
-The importance of developing cyber threat intelligence to impact the adversaries' "kill chain" is discussed and forensic live response techniques and tactics are demonstrated that can be applied both to single systems and across the entire enterprise.
+The importance of developing cyber threat intelligence to impact the adversaries' objectives is discussed and forensic live response techniques and tactics are demonstrated that can be applied both to single systems and across the entire enterprise.

-TOPICS: Real Incident Response Tactics; Threat Hunting; Threat Hunting in the Enterprise; Incident Response and Hunting Across the Enterprise; Malware Defense Evasion and Identification; Malware Persistence Identification; Prevention, Detection, and Mitigation of Credential Theft
+TOPICS: Real Incident Response Tactics; Threat Hunting; Malware; Incident Response and Hunting Across the Enterprise; Malware Persistence Identification; Prevention, Detection, and Mitigation of Credential Theft